AliHaine/AliYag.dev/items/BulMultiverse.md

 [Discord server to get help](https://discord.gg/wxnTV68dX2 "Click to join")

 #### BulMultiverse is a minimalistic solution designed specifically for creating and managing Minecraft worlds with unparalleled efficiency.
 If you're looking for a no-frills, performance-optimized tool, this is the plugin for you.
 Read the full documentation here for a complete explanation of all features.
-Light weight multiverse plugin.

 ![Remember blocks image](/item_images/bulmultiverse/BulmultiverseComp.png)